ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek2/Lab2PendulumWeek2.md

 Determining the quality of a non-linear curve fit quantitatively can be very challenging, and is beyond this class.

-It is possible, though, to analyze a **linear** fit quantitatively.
-There are some semi-complicated equations that tell us what the uncertainties in the slope and intercept are for a linear fit.
-We won&rsquo;t worry about the details of those here, but we will just use the LINEST function in google sheets.
+However, it is possible to analyze a **linear** fit quantitatively.
+There are some semi-complicated equations that calculate the uncertainties in the slope and intercept for a linear fit.
+We won&rsquo;t worry about the details of those here but will use the LINEST function in google sheets.

 LINEST is short for Linear Estimation.
 It will use the method of least squares to make a best estimate of the line that fits your data.

-Below is a video that shows you how to use the LINEST function in Google Sheets, and how to get the slope, the uncertainty in the slope, the intercept, and the error in the intercept.
+Below is a video that shows you how to use the LINEST function in Google Sheets as well as how to get the slope, the uncertainty in the slope, the intercept, and the error in the intercept.
 #####
 :::Figure:Video
 !(https://www.youtube.com/watch?v=wkqlSuAoFLQ)